scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         entry with the same platform/specific entries as those in the cmap.
-    -   If a character contained a reference to a blank character that FontForge decided wasn't worth outputting, then the truetype composite for it would not work.
+    -   If a character contained a reference to a blank character that websharpstudios decided wasn't worth outputting, then the truetype composite for it would not work.
     -   The standard format for the ttf "version" name is different from the equivalent postscript name.
 Added code to interconvert